About the People’s Parliament tour and workshop

 Bookings for People's Parliament workshops and tours are taken through our telephone bookings days.

-- You can check what availability we have left for Summer term 2016 bookings on our Short Notice Bookings page and call us on 0207 219 4496.
+You can check what availability we have left for Autumn term 2016 bookings on our Short Notice Bookings page and call us on 0207 219 4496.

 Before calling us on bookings day, please read our information for bookings day